isaaccharcos/Orbit-Problem/README.md

 # Problem description
-1. The following exercise aims to discuss the orbital dynamic topic but also the python implementation.
+**1. The following exercise aims to discuss the orbital dynamic topic but also the python implementation.
 When implementing the solution, please create scripts, functions and/or classes as you see fit (favoring simplicity) as well as a few unit tests (pytest preferred).
-If possible share the result in github.
+If possible share the result in github.**

 ```
 # Let's try to model the separation of an in-orbit satellite.